palash1992/GEM/README.md

 ## Usage
 ### Example 1
 Run the methods on Karate graph and evaluate them on graph reconstruction and visualization.
-The data is located in tests/data:
+The data is located in examples/data.
+The example can be run from examples folder as python test_karate.py -node2vec 0 (use -node2vec 1 to also run node2vec model):

 ```python
 import matplotlib.pyplot as plt